 Dearborn Academy offers extensive high-quality clinical services to our students and their families.

-Every student in our programs meets individually with a Dearborn therapist at school every week for a private session.
-These sessions may take the form of a private conversation in an office or they may be activity-based—for example, therapists and students might go for walks, work on projects or participate in games as they talk about sensitive issues.
+Every student in our programs meets individually with a Dearborn therapist at school each week for a individual therapy.
+Sessions may take the form of a private-office conversation or be activity-based.
 Counseling sessions give students a chance to talk with a highly skilled child or adolescent psychotherapist about personal issues, peers, family life and fears.
 High school students often explore issues of independence, personal responsibility, social relationships, self-esteem and preparing for the future.
-For students who need support with medications or other medical treatments, Dearborn works closely with a consulting psychiatrist.
+For students who need support with medications or other medical treatments, Dearborn has a psychiatrist providing weekly on-site psychopharmacological assessment, consultation and treatment.